 It is defined as nervousness, fear, and doubts related or not, with stressful elements of daily life.
-Every person has ever experienced a period of anxiety in their lives, but when fear and worry intensify by repeating continuously, without a stressful event, we speak of an anxiety disorder.
+Every person has ever experienced a period of anxiety in their lives.
+Still, when fear and worry intensify by repeating continuously, without a stressful event, we speak of an anxiety disorder.

-The same, can leave a person with a severe disability, which severely interfere in their day to day.
+The same can leave a person with a severe disability, which severely interferes with their day today.

 What are the symptoms and signs of Anxiety Disorder?